flenny/turnkey-crostini/readme.md

 _Type `lxc exec ${container name} passwd` to set a password for root._

 * How can I connect to the TurnKey container?\
-_Type `lxc exec ${container name} bash` or navigate to the containers IP address to use a web based shell.
+_Type `lxc exec ${container name} bash` or navigate to the containers IP address to use a web-based shell.
 Type `lxc list` in termina to get container IP addresses._

 * I missed the TurnKey Linux first boot configuration.
 How can I run the script manually?\
 _Type `lxc exec ${container name} turnkey-init`._